jonnonz1/nz-statute-book/acts/public/2014/children-s-act-2014.md

     (a) a person who is under the age of 18 years:
     (b) a person who is under the age of 21 years and has been in care (as defined in this subsection):
     (c) a person who is under the age of 25 years and is receiving transition support from the department under Part 7 of the Oranga Tamariki Act 1989
-  - **Children and Young People’s Commission** means the Children and Young People’s Commission established by section 11 of the Children and Young People’s Commission Act 2022
   - **children’s agencies** means those departments of State or instruments of the Crown that are, with the authority of the Prime Minister, for the time being responsible (alone, or with 1 or more other departments or instruments) for the administration of all or any provisions of 1 or more of the following Acts:
     (a) Domestic Violence Act 1995:
     (b) Education and Training Act 2020: